Configuration Files

 Cargo Spans export

-When using the cargo_json analyzer, more detailed informations are available than what's printed on screen and this analyzer can provide those data with a configuration such as this one:
+When using the cargo_json analyzer, more detailed information is available than what is printed on screen and this analyzer can provide that data with a configuration such as this one:

 [jobs.bacon-ls]